Creamy Butternut Squash & Sage Pasta

 1 cup (20 g)arugula

-- Cut the top ½ cm off a head of garlic to expose the individual cloves of garlic.
-Drizzle overtop some oil, and place this on the baking tray as well.
+- Cut the top ½ cm off a head of garlic to expose the cloves.
+Drizzle some oil on the garlic and place this on the baking tray as well.
+Bake the garlic and squash for 20 minutes.

-- To a large pot of boiling salted water, add the pasta.
+- Cook the pasta in a large pot of boiling salted water.
 Cook until tender but not quite done - about 1 minute away from being al dente.

 - Meanwhile, heat a large pan on medium-high heat and add the oil and sage.
-Cook for 1 - 2 minutes, or until the sage shrivels, then turn the heat to low.
-Add in the roasted garlic, and mash with the back of a wooden spatula to purée it.
+Cook for 1 - 2 minutes, or until the sage shrivels.
+Add in the roasted garlic cloves, and mash with the back of a wooden spatula to purée it.

-- If not enjoying the entire dish immediately, it's recommended to store the sauce and the pasta separately in airtight containers in the fridge for up to 3 days.
+- If not eating the entire dish right away, it's recommended to store the sauce and the pasta separately in airtight containers in the fridge for up to 3 days.
 Combine when ready to enjoy.

 Let us know what you think